EdgardoVelilla/Relatedness-BLUPs/README.md

 ## Features

 ### Breeding Program Simulations
 The functions included in this repository enable the simulation of a breeding program for a quantitative trait using stochastic simulation based on an infinitesimal model (Fisher 1918; Bulmer 1980).
-The simulation takes into account additive and dominance genetic effects while assuming negligible significance of epistatic sources of variance.
+The simulation considers additive and dominance genetic effects while assuming negligible significance of epistatic sources of variance.
 The simulation process involves the following steps:

 1. **Base Population**: Founder individuals are sampled from an ideal random mating base population that exhibits no inbreeding and maintains Hardy-Weinberg linkage equilibrium.